tetratelabs/wazero/site/content/languages/tinygo.md

   * Host calls the built-in export `malloc` to get the memory offset to write the string, which is passed as a parameter to the exported Guest function.
     The host owns that allocation, so must call the built-in export `free` when done.
-The Guest uses `stringToPtr` to retrieve the string from the Wasm parameters.
+The Guest uses `ptrToString` to retrieve the string from the Wasm parameters.
-* Guest passes a string to an exported Host function
+* Guest passes a string to an imported Host function
-  * Guest uses `ptrToString` to get the memory offset needed by the Host function.
+  * Guest uses `stringToPtr` to get the memory offset needed by the Host function.
 The host reads that string directly from Wasm memory.
 The original string is subject to garbage collection on the Guest, so the Host shouldn't call the built-in export `free` on it.